 TURN IT UP TO EPIC!

-Playing to Level 10 just isn't enough for some people.
+Playing to level 10 just isn't enough for some people.
 To satisfy their insane cravings, we've created Epic Munchkin, a new set of rules that gives all your Munchkin sets that high-octane boost you need to make it up to Level 20!
-Look for i at munchkin.sigames.com/epic - it's completely, absolutely FREE!
+Look for it at munchkin. sjgames.com/epic - it's completely, absolutely FREE!